Doma1204/HKUST-Robotics-Team-Software-Tutorial-2017/Tutorial 1 - GPIO/Tutorial 1 - GPIO HW.md

  - when LED flashing is toggled on, BUTTON1 and BUTTON3 will perform no function
 ```
 #### -Submission
-* Demonstration to software tutor @ 3007 before your tutorial 2 begins
+* Demonstration to software tutor @ lab3007 CYT before your tutorial 2 begins
-* Email your main.c to Emmett (yhyim@ust.hk) before your tutorial 2 begins